* Lloyds gives 12-mths notice on competition concerns

 Scottish Widows and Lloyds said in a statement they had given notice to SLA of their plans to terminate the deal, kick-starting a 12-month process to find a replacement provider or providers.
 SLA said it planned to participate in the process.

-SLA said it would take a one-off impairment charge of 40 million pounds and its shares were the weakest performer on the blue-chip FTSE 100 at 1052 GMT, falling 4.9 percent.
+SLA said it would take a one-off impairment charge of 40 million pounds and its shares were the weakest performer on the blue-chip FTSE 100 at 0935 GMT, with a 4.8 percent fall.

 "The real question ... will be the extent to which Standard Life Aberdeen can shed costs to offset the likely loss of revenue," Bernstein analyst Edward Houghton said in a note.